siriS88/would-you-rather-app/README.md

 The allows users to login/register and vote on polls with two given options.
 Users can add new polls that everyone can then vote on and also look at poll details and percentages.
 They can view their rank among other users on the Leaderboard and like/dislike polls.

-The app's backend includes mock users and questions data from udacity.
+The app's backend includes mock users and questions data from udacity (https://github.com/udacity/reactnd-project-would-you-rather-starter).
 The app is styled using the Material-UI Library (https://material-ui.com/).

 # Features Available